 Associate of Applied Science (A.A.S.)

-This program provides students with opportunities to develop and improve skills necessary for success as local, state or federal law enforcement officers; commercial and industrial security officers; police officers; and private or government investigators.
+This program provides students with opportunities to develop and improve skills necessary for success as local, state or federal law enforcement or corrections officers; commercial and industrial security officers and private or government investigators.

 Program Requirements and Special Conditions